 Dolby Vision support: OLED65C7P (out of the box) vs XBR65A1E (after a firmware update)

 There is no such dilemma with Dolby Vision content because the dynamic metadata is generated during post-production, so it conforms the director’s intentions.
 Another advantage over the HDR10 is that the Dolby’s mapping engine is aware of the specific characteristics (such as peak brightness, color volume, etc) of the display, meaning it can provide better tone-mapping.
 The LG OLED65C7P supports Dolby Vision out of the box whereas the Sony XBR65A1E requires a future firmware update to enable support for this format.
-According to Sony, the update will be available later this year.
+According to Sony, the update will be released later this year.
 It will also bring support for HLG (Hybrid Log Gamma), which is a different format of HDR aimed primarily at TV broadcasts, to the Sony XBR65A1E.
 The LG OLED65C7P supports HLG out of the box.

 Identical DCI-P3 color gamut coverage and panel bit depth;